webqit/webflo/README.md

       └── index.html ------------------------------- <!DOCTYPE html>
 ```

 This, in both cases, is templating - the ability to define HTML *partials* once, and have them reused multiple times.
 Webflo just concerns itself with templating, and the choice of a Multi Page Application or Single Page Application becomes yours!
-And heck, you can even have the best of both worlds in the same application!
+And heck, you can even have the best of both worlds in the same application - with an architecture we'll call [Multi SPA](#in-a-multi-spa-layout)!
 It's all a *layout* thing!

-Now, with pages in Webflo being DOM-based (both server-side and client-sside), documents can be manipulated directly with DOM APIs, e.g. to replace or insert nodes, attributes, etc. But even better, templating in Webflo is based on the [HTML Modules](https://github.com/webqit/oohtml#html-modules) and [HTML Imports](https://github.com/webqit/oohtml#html-imports) features in [OOHTML](https://github.com/webqit/oohtml) - unless disabled in config.
+Now, with pages in Webflo being [DOM-based](#overview) (both client-side and [server-side](https://github.com/webqit/oohtml-ssr)), documents can be manipulated directly with DOM APIs, e.g. to replace or insert nodes, attributes, etc. But even better, templating in Webflo is based on the [HTML Modules](https://github.com/webqit/oohtml#html-modules) and [HTML Imports](https://github.com/webqit/oohtml#html-imports) features in [OOHTML](https://github.com/webqit/oohtml) - unless disabled in config.
 These features provide a powerful declarative templating system on top of the standard [HTML `<template>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) element - with a *module*, *export* and *import* paradigm.

 Here, you are able to define reusable contents in a `<template>` element...